 We are using petrography, redox-sensitive element distributions, Nd isotope stratigraphy, Os isotope stratigraphy, and the Re-Os chronometer on sedimentary sequences from this time interval to constrain the timing of chemical signatures of oxidative weathering.

 Millikin, A.E.G., Uveges, B.T., Izon, G., Bauer, A.M., Summons, R., Evans, D.A., Rooney, A.D.
 A new Re-Os age constraint informs the dynamics of the Great oxidation Event.
-In press, Geology, August 2024.
+Geology, 52, 857–862.

 3. Proterozoic Refugia for Early Eukaryotes

 Stewart, E.K., Bauer, A.M., Prave, A.R.
-(2023).
+(2024).
 End-Mesoproterozoic (ca. 1.08 Ga) epeiric seaway of the Nonesuch Formation, Wisconsin and Michigan, USA.
-Accepted by GSA Bulletin, October 2023. https://doi.org/10.1130/B37060.1
+Geological Society of America Bulletin, 136(7-8), 2940-2960.

-4. Analytical Technique Development in Isotope Geochemistry
+4. Analytical Technique Development in Isotope and Trace-Element Geochemistry

 Bauer, A.M., Horstwood, M.S.A.
 (2018).
 Small-volume Lu-Hf and U-Pb isotope determination of complex zircons by solution and laser ablation MC-ICP-MS. Chemical Geology, 476, 85-99.